 And yet she still craved more from her college experience.
-Inquiring about Phi Theta Kappa, the student honor society, and the SLC, Allison became the coordinator of Operations for SLC and then was elected president for the 2008-09 academic year, unleashing a newfound passion: politics.
+Inquiring about Phi Theta Kappa, the student honor society, and the SLC, Allison became the coordinator of Operations for SLC and then was elected president, unleashing a newfound passion: politics.

 "I have always been a strong believer that anyone can change the world,” she said.
 “I believe that with politics, you can achieve that.
 You can lead in trying times and persevere to achieve the impossible.”

 After graduating from College of DuPage with an Associate in Arts degree in 2009, Allison transferred to DePaul University to major in political science.
 She also is heavily involved with the Democratic Women of DuPage County, formerly serving as chair of the Young Democratic Women Committee.
 In February 2010, she was elected Precinct Committeemen.

 Allison earned her bachelor's degree in Political Science and a Leadership Certificate in 2012.
 Right after graduation, she took a job at The Sierra Club as a Conservation Organizer, where she helps organize volunteers around conservation issues in Illinois and help work on environmental policy in Springfield.
 She now works as a legislative assistant for State Senator Tom Cullerton and hopes to pursue a master's degree in Public Policy.